hasnasahinoglu/Java_notes/Java_basics/java_basics.md

 ## Bitwise Operators

 Only works with the integer type.
+It performs operations bit by bit.

 | Operator | Symbol | Example|
 |-----------|-----------------------|-|